osrf/gazebo_tutorials/haptix_logging/tutorial.md

 and:

 ~~~
-// Uncomment this block for stop logging.
+// Uncomment this block to stop logging.
 // if (hxs_stop_logging() != hxOK)
 //   printf("hxs_stop_logging(): error.\n");
 ~~~